1. Newborn Turkeys Search And Call For Their Mothers, Never Get To Be With Them

 12. Delicious Plant-Based Turkey Alternatives Abound

 From frozen faux-turkeys that taste like the real thing, to mouth-watering, protein-packed grain roasts, there are tons of tantalizing Turkey Alternatives that can take center stage at any Thanksgiving table.
 Whether you’re looking for store-bought, order-online, or make-your-own options, it’s easy and delicious to veganize your favorite holiday main dishes.
-For a great list of options, check out Woodstock Farm Animal Sanctuary’s Guide to Turkey Alternatives and Other Delicious Main Dish Ideas.
+Here are just a few:

 Dishes pictured in the image above, clock-wise from top left:

-1. Tofurky Roast: available in some stores and many stores will special order for you.
+1. Tofurky Roast: available in stores and many stores will special order for you.

 3. Vegan Pastrami Roast, recipe from The Vegbergers

 4. Native Foods Wellington (large center image): A long, loaf-shaped, elegant puff pastry filled with savory Seitan, stuffing, orange-glazed sweet potatoes, kale, and herbed mushrooms.
 Served with mushroom shallot gravy.

 5. Amazing Seitan Roast Stuffed With Shiitakes And Leeks, recipe from Isa Chandra/ The Post Punk Kitchen

 6. Match Meats, Stuffed Holiday Roast: Match Meats creates some of the most authentic, realistic-tasting vegan meats out there.
 At only $13.99 (serves 6), the Holiday Roast is one of the budget-friendlier options.
 Available in some stores and for order online.